Back to Resource Hub

 How to prepare for your ADI Part 3 test

 Finally, you can pick up on cues provided by the examiner.
-This may be checking mirrors or blindspots, reacting to anything they may ask and ensuring your pupil understands why a question may have been asked.
+This may be checking mirrors or blindspots, for example.
+Reacting to anything they may ask and ensuring your pupil understands everything will make an excellent impression.

 What is the average pass rate of the ADI Part 3 test?